 What if we develop and deliver a different program?

 If the educational program is considered to be a temporary adjustment as a result of or in response to the COVID-19 pandemic situation, the new program does not need to be reported as a substantive change.
 Rather, an update should be sent to email@example.com.
-If the change is to be permanent, please inform CEA and we will advise you regarding the need to report it as a substantive change in keeping with CEA’s established policies.
+If the change is to be permanent, please inform CEA and staff will advise you regarding the need to report it as a substantive change in keeping with CEA’s established policies.
+For questions about whether or not a planned change is considered substantive, please contact Masha Vassilieva, Director of Compliance, at firstname.lastname@example.org.

 What if we have suspended classes or there are no enrolled students for a period of more than 4 months?